zhengliw/MakeThingsEasier/README.md

 # MakeThingsEasier - mte

 A command line utility/python script to speed up your workflow.
-After a mte shell is opened, just type a letter (afterwards configurable) to open a browser, run a custom python script and more!
+After a mte shell is opened, just type a letter/word/whatever man (afterwards configurable) to open a browser, run a custom python script and more!

 ## Why this useless script?